 Koowheel Hovershoes Review – Insane New Hover Skates For All Ages!

-Hover shoes are new to the market as of 2018, and are set to be one of the hottest new rideable gadgets for all ages this Christmas.
-In case you don’t know what they are, basically they’re a cross between a hoverboard and a roller skate – they’re not a “shoe” per se though as you stand ON them rather than put your foot INTO them.
-They’re proving to be a whole lot of fun for all ages, and you might even find these to be an upgrade to the hoverboard that has been so popular in recent years.
+Hover shoes came on the market in 2018, and are set to be one of the hottest rideable gadgets for all ages.
+In case you don’t know what they are, basically they’re a cross between a hoverboard and electric roller skates – they’re not a “shoe” per se though as you stand ON them rather than put your foot INTO them.
+They’re proving to be a whole lot of fun for all ages, and you might even find these to be an upgrade to the electric hoverboard that has been so popular in recent years even though they use similar self balancing technology.
 In this article we’re going to take a look at one of the best known brands, Koowheel Hovershoes (also known as hover skates).

-Koowheel are one of the biggest manufacturers of electric bikes, electric scooters, electric longboards and hoverboards.
+Koowheel are one of the biggest manufacturers of consumer electronics including electric bikes, electric scooters, electric longboards and other rideables.
 So its not surprising that they’re one of the first to bring the next “big thing”, hovershoes, to the market!
-Koowheel Hover shoes are basically two separate self-balancing hoverboards featuring in-built gravity sensors that combine the fun of a typical skateboard and the self balancing scooter.
+These are basically two separate self-balancing hoverboards with 250w dual motors featuring in-built gravity sensors that combine the fun of a typical skateboard and the self balancing scooter.

 Hovershoes vs hoverboards – how do they compare?

-Firstly, like the self balancing scooters we know as hoverboards, you don’t technically “hover” – you stand on a board with wheels which “glides” rather than hovers off the ground.
-The name has probably been derived from the fact that hoverboards or hovershoes give the wearer a floating feel without having to move their legs.
+Firstly, like the self balancing scooter we know as an electric hoverboard, you don’t technically “hover” – you stand on a board with wheels which “glides” rather than hovers off the ground.
+The name has probably been derived from the fact that this technology give the wearer a floating feel without having to move their legs.
 They both use similar self balancing technology which makes them easy to use for even the youngest of riders (they’re suitable from about the age of 5 years to adult).

-Unlike the hoverboard (which is just one board), these are two separate boards (one foot is placed on each) that work in a similar way.
-This gives you more freedom of movement so you can try new skills and tricks that aren’t possible on a hoverboard.
+Unlike the electric hoverboard (which is just one board), these are two separate balancing one wheel boards (one foot is placed on each) that work in a similar way.
+This gives you more freedom of movement so you can try new skills and tricks that aren’t possible on more traditional smart self-balancing scooters.
 Right now hovershoes are a new and pretty revolutionary rideable that many people haven’t even seen yet.

-Hover shoes are more portable than a hoverboard because they’re lighter and you can carry one in each hand.
+Hover shoes are more portable than an electric scooter or similar rideable because they’re lighter and you can carry one in each hand.
 Also they’re small enough to fit in a backpack.

 See the Koowheel Hovershoes in action

 To really grasp the concept of how these “mini hoverboards” work you’ve got to see them in action.
 Check out this video where you see them being unboxed, and tested out for the first time.
-As you can see they’re pretty easy to get the hang of! (the video is good but if you want to get to the important stuff just skip the first 2 minutes)
+As you can see they’re pretty easy to get the hang of and can be controlled with gentle, balanced movements! (the video is good but if you want to get to the important stuff just skip the first 2 minutes)

 Hover shoe features – how do they work?

 These hover skates comes in black with red accents.
 Each shoe weighs about 3.3 kg and has a joint maximum load capacity of 286lbs.
-Each shoe has a 250W engine/motor power and is equipped with a 54wh battery that takes approximately 1.5 hours to fully charge.
-The shoes work within the temperature range of 0° to 40°c.
+Each shoe has a 250W dual motor and is equipped with a 54wh battery that takes approximately 1.5 hours to full charge.
+As you can see the charge time is pretty quick which is good.
+The balancing one wheel shoes work within the temperature range of 0° to 40°c.

-They can attain a maximum speed of 12 km/h and allow the wearer to drive a maximum of 10 km on each charge.
+They can attain a max speed of 12 km/h and allow the wearer to drive a maximum of 10 km on each charge.
 The recommended charging input is AC 100-200V.

-Each shoe has an IP65 water resistant design (this does NOT mean they are waterproof – they’re not suitable for riding through puddles or in rain) with dimensions of 5.3 x 4.5 x 8.8 inches.
+Each shoe has a water resistant design (this does NOT mean they are waterproof – they’re not suitable for riding through puddles or in rain) with dimensions of 5.3 x 4.5 x 8.8 inches.
 Lithium Polymer batteries are required for the shoes to function.

 In the box you get a pair of Hovershoes, a power charger, a storage bag and a user manual.